schmoelder/diss/doc/06_operating_modes/batch_elution/04_moo_pc_standard.md

 display(Markdown(overview))
 ```

-{numref}`batch-elution_moo-pc_fig_obj` depicts the evaluated objective function values as a function of both feed duration and cycle time.
+{numref}`batch-elution_moo-pc_fig_obj` shows the evaluated objective function values as a function of both feed duration and cycle time.
-In contrast to the previous multi-objective study ({numref}`batch-elution_auto-cycle_moo-pc_fig_obj`), each variable value now corresponds to multiple objective values, reflecting the two-dimensional optimization space.
+Unlike the one-dimensional landscape of the previous study ({numref}`batch-elution_auto-cycle_moo-pc_fig_obj`), the optimization space is now two-dimensional; each feed duration value therefore corresponds to a range of objective values depending on the simultaneously varying cycle time.
 Consistent trends are observed: productivity shows a distinct optimum with respect to feed duration, while maximum yield is attained for short injections.
 A minimum cycle time is required to avoid excessive cycle-to-cycle overlap.
 Eluent consumption peaks as a function of cycle time but plateaus with increasing feed duration.